debops/debops/docs/code-standards-policy.rst

 facts.
 This ensures that the data used by other roles is available at all times, and therefore idempotent.

-To write a local fact the role must define a template task which writes a facts file :file:`/etc/ansible/facts.d/rolename.fact`.
-The content must be a valid YAML dictionary.
-Alternatively the facts file can also be a script returning a valid YAML dictionary.
+To set a local fact the role must define a template or copy task which writes a facts file :file:`/etc/ansible/facts.d/rolename.fact`.

 **Example:**